home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Skagit Cast

-Originally conceived on the Skagit River in Washington State, along with the Skagit line which was designed for delivering and presenting heavy flies to those elusive deep lying fish (originally Steelhead's) which sometimes proved difficult to catch.
+The Skagit cast was originally conceived on the Skagit River in Washington State, and therefore the Skagit line (as it is now called) was designed for delivering and presenting heavy flies to those elusive deep lying fish (originally Steelhead's) which often proved difficult to catch with conventional lines.
 These lines are basically short heavy heads which are generally made up of a section of floating line incorporating anything from T-8 to T-17 (very fast sinking line) at the tip to complete it's length and can be used to good effect when fishing for Salmon in larger deeper rivers both at home and abroad, as well as being particularly useful in extreme temperatures at both ends of the scale.
-The T scale refers to grains per foot e.g. T-8 means 8 grains per foot and T-17 means 17 grains per foot and so on.
-There are almost fifteen and a half grains in a gram (15.4323).
-The length, and therefore weight of T number line that you add to the end of your set up is entirely up to you, "within reason", and will often be dependant upon the fishing situation you find yourself faced with at that time.
+The T scale refers to grains per foot e.g. T-8 means 8 grains per foot and T-17 means 17 grains per foot and everything in between and for anyone who wishes to know, there are almost fifteen and a half grains in a gram (15.4323).
+The length, and therefore weight, of this (T number) line that you add to the end of your set up is entirely up to you, "within reason", and will often be dependant upon the fishing situation you find yourself faced with at that time.
+That said, there are now a wide variety of ballanced skagit outfits on the market to choose from taking the guesswork out of how to set up.

-The most important considerations when executing casts with these Skagit lines are:
+Here are some important considerations when executing casts with these Skagit lines:

-• keep continuous tension on the line throughout the cast.
+• Make sure you keep continuous tension on the line throughout the cast.

-• Do not rush the cast keep it smooth and progressive as always.
+• Do not rush the cast keep it smooth and progressive throughout.

 < Back